rainlanguage/docs.rainprotocol.xyz/docs/guides/Getting Started/3-gating-your-sale-with-nfts.md

 ## Intro

+_(Alpha Version)_

-We will now begin to combine knowledge gathered from previous tutorials in order to show how composability works with the Rain ecosystem.
+We will now begin to combine knowledge gathered from previous tutorials in order to show how composibility works within the Rain ecosystem.

 In a previous tutorial, we created a Sale which allowed users to buy custom Digital Objects (rTKN), in exchange for other Digital Objects (a Digital Currency).